 This Milton-Bradley role-playing game was released in 1981.
 What makes it different from other adventure-type games is the battery-powered electronic tower that serves as the centerpiece of the set.

 Because the towers tended to lose functionality with play, it is rather difficult to find one in good working order today.
 That, coupled with the fact that it was produced for a very limited time (due to accusations of intellectual property theft by the creators of a similar game), makes it one to watch for when you're shopping vintage.

 When in excellent condition with all pieces present and a tower in good working order, this game can sell for $200–$300.

 02 of 06

 This Milton-Bradley game dating back to 1986 is another one collectors relish finding with all pieces together and in excellent condition.
-Part of the fun is a raised tiki idol in the center of the board and "fireball" marbles that can be hurled at an opponent's game piece.
+Part of the fun are "fireball" marbles that can be hurled at an opponent's game piece.
 Those marbles are one reason these games are hard to find complete and in good condition.
 Players could be a bit overzealous with the fireballs causing damage to other game pieces.

 If you locate one at an estate sale or thrift store, consider snatching it up.
 Fireball Island can easily sell in the $300–$400 range if in great condition.